Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 <br>
 <img src="supporting_docs/design/mobile-nav.png">
 <br>
-When the dropdown menu is clicked, the content is centered and easy to use.
+When the dropdown menu is clicked, the content is centered and easy to access.
 <br>
 <img src="supporting_docs/design/navbar-drop-mobile.png">
 <br>